systelab/java-report-test-utilities/PDFCompare.md

 * The origin (0,0) is at the bottom-left corner of the page.
 * X increases to the right, Y increases upward.
 * Coordinates are measured in pixels (typically 72 per inch).

-## Note
- I have tested to exclude entire pages but althought the documentation of PDFCompare include this feature, it seems that it is not working as expected in version 1.2.6.

 ## Links
 * PDFCompare GitHub Repository https://github.com/red6/pdfcompare